- Competitive Analysis

 What to Expect from Voice Search Marketing in the Future

-Considering the fact that 20% of searches in the Google app are now by voice, you can bet that voice search is on the rise in the marketing world, and it won’t stop anytime soon.
-As mentioned in the stats earlier, 50% of all web searches will be voice searches by 2020, according to comScore.
+Considering the fact that 20 percent of searches in the Google app are now done by voice, you can bet that voice search is on the rise in the marketing world, and it won’t stop anytime soon.
+As mentioned in the stats earlier, 50 percent of all web searches will be voice searches by 2020, according to comScore.

 Another major component of voice search is its ability to “learn” your habits—the way you speak and what you tend to search.
 This isn’t just about your accent or vocal quirks; digital assistant devices also track your search habits.
 You know how you coincidentally see a lot of promotions for movie reward programs after you search for theater times in your area, or how your newsfeed is suddenly covered in department store ads after you order a pair of shoes online?
 This form of retargeting is making its way into voice search as well.